taylanyurtsever/BVA505E-Containers/README.md

 **Optional** - Click on connection details button to specify a unique name for the connection.

+3. In the driver properties section set the **allowPublicKeyRetrieval** value to **true**.

-3. Click on finish to complete the setup process.
+4. Click on finish to complete the setup process.
 The database should be available on the database connection directory on the left.